PotHix/pothix.github.com/content/posts/lotrfocus.md

 ]
 +++

-_This is one of my quick thought posts (⚡).
-They could be a tweet but I have my own twitter here with much more freedom._
+_💡 Quick thought post.
+A bigger tweet but on my own platform._

 I'm co-authoring a book about Rust and was reviewing an example about `enum`s.
 My plan was to use some sort of reference to J.R.R.
 Tolkien fantasy world